 - After resting, slice the steak thin against the grain.
 This allows your knife to do the hard work of slicing through the tough fibers, and let’s your teeth enjoy a tender, gorgeous bite of steak.

 You could certainly use the steak for tacos or fajitas, but I love to serve it exactly as you see here–with a simple summery salad on the side.
 For this one, I kept with the Mexican-inspired marinade and tossed arugula, sweet corn, onion, and cherry tomatoes in a honey lime vinaigrette.
 It’s such a quick thing to throw together with whatever spring or summer produce you have around.
 Feel free to swap out the greens, but definitely use fresh off the cob sweet corn–it really makes a difference!
+And if you crave some homemade crouton crunch, this Melba Toast recipe is a good place to start.

 I plan to keep this meal on the rotation all summer long.
 It’s so light and refreshing.
 Paired with a glass of Watermelon Lemonade Margaritas, this is the perfect way to kick your feet up and celebrate the start of summer!